MSP Ortiz Mind and Heart Scholarship

 This scholarship will provide (1) annual scholarship award to students who are AB 540, DACA (Deferred Action for Childhood Arrivals), or other undocumented status who demonstrate scholastic achievement, exceptional leadership and community service.

-- Undergraduate students must enroll in 12 units or more during the Fall 2019 & Spring 2020 terms.
+- Undergraduate students must enroll in 12 units or more during the Fall & Spring terms of the award year.

 - Must request (2) letters of recommendation via the my Matador Scholarship portal.